brett8883/DJI_Super-Patcher/readme.md

     - Disabled critical low battery warning when using DJI Smart Battery
      - Can be reenabled in Assistant 2 or set at any battery percentage level

-These options can be enabled in Assistant 2 1.1.2 ***OR*** they can be enabled by AUTOMATICALLY by indicating "YES" below.
+These options can be enabled in Assistant 2 1.1.2 ***OR*** they can be enabled by AUTOMATICALLY by indicating "YES" during the Super-Patcher process.

 ***NOTE: The Smart Battery modifications can also be disabled or tweaked to user preference in Assistant 2 1.1.2 in debug mode***